-Bothwell Primary is a non-denominational primary school, catering for children from Primary 1 to Primary 7.
-The current roll is 311.
+Bothwell Primary is a non-denominational primary school, catering for children from Nursery (aged 3) to Primary 7.
+The current roll is 370.

 The school is situated in the village of Bothwell and its associated secondary school is Uddingston Grammar School.
 The associated church of the school is Bothwell Parish Church.